qawolf/qawolf/docs/docs/use_the_repl.md

 The result of this command should be `1`, as we currently have one todo item on the page.

-The video below shows us using the REPL to try out the code examples in this section:

-TODOADDVIDEO

 In summary, the REPL allows us to try out code that we may want to incorporate into our tests.
 You can open your test file at `.qawolf/tests/myTestName.test.js` any time and edit it as you go along.

 ## Close the REPL